tamiegf/Db2017/README.md

 The following software is required to run this application:
 1. Pyscopg2 - library to connect to PostgreSQL form Python
 2. Flask - web bases framework to implement the REST API.
+3. PostgreSQL - database engine
+4. PgAdmin3 - app to manage the databases